peacetara/slab/src/python/README.md

 	This slab needs your 1Password Master Password.
-	You can put it in the env SLAB_PASSWORD but that would be stupid. the next best thing is to put it in a file something like:
+	You can put it in the env SLAB_PASSWORD but that would be stupid. the next best thing is to put it in a file:
-	echo "MYMASTERPASSWORD" > ~/.config/.slab_password
-	chmod 0400 ~/.config/.slab_password
-	if you put it in a different place, then export SLAB_PWPATH to point to it. it *MUST* be chmod 0400 or 0600, or this code will hate you, loudly.
+		$ slabpw
+	and it will prompt you for the masterpassword and save it to as secure a file as we can make it.
+	It's recommended that when you no longer need to use slab, to delete the file:
+		$ slabpw delete
+	and we will erase the file for you.
+		Eventually slabpw will do something like gpg-agent, and not store in a file.
 	Configure a keybinding to run coprocess and point it at this binary something like: /usr/local/bin/slab